 - The Brute: Not as much as Maine, but still present in Season 9.
 He's shown as noticeably less direct in Season 10 and the present day.
-Ironically, he's the weakest Freelancer, skill-wise.
+Ironically, he's one of the weakest Freelancers in a straight-up fight.
 He makes up for it with his time mastery... and fighting dirty.

 - Bounty Hunter: His job after Project Freelancer collapsed.

 - Catch-Phrase: Gamma's habit of cracking knock-knock jokes seems to have rubbed off on him.

 - Character Death: Most of him by Tucker, which solidified the latter into a Badass Normal.
 A few were killed by the Reds in the Chupathingy.
 The final Wyoming was executed by Tex.

 - Cold-Blooded Torture: His Establishing Character Moment has him about to do it.
 He's then interrupted, so he kills the Red Shirt anyway.